Princess Louise, Duchess of Argyll: Sleigh accident and Bermuda visit

 Louise, Lorne, and two attendants, were hurt in a sleigh accident on 14 February 1880.
 The winter was particularly severe, and the carriage in which they were traveling overturned, throwing the coachman and footman from the sleigh.
 The horses then panicked, and dragged the overturned carriage over more than 400 yd of ground.
 Louise was knocked unconscious when she hit her head on the iron bar supporting the roof, and Lorne was trapped underneath her, expecting "the sides of the carriage to give way at any moment".
-Eventually, as they overtook the sleigh ahead, the horses calmed, and the occupant of that sleigh, Princess Louise's aide-de-camp, ordered an empty carriage to convey the injured party back to Rideau Hall.
+Eventually, as they overtook the sleigh ahead, the horses calmed, and the occupant of that sleigh, Louise's aide-de-camp, ordered an empty carriage to convey the injured party back to Rideau Hall.

 The doctors who attended Louise reported she was severely concussed and in shock, and that "it was a wonder her skull was not fractured".
 Louise's ear had been injured when her earring caught on the side of the sleigh, tearing her ear lobe in two.
 The press played down the story on instructions from Lorne's private secretary, an act that was described by contemporaries as "stupid and ill advised".
 For example, one New Zealand newspaper reported, "Excepting immediately after the blow, the princess was perfectly sensible during the whole time..."
 Knowledge of Louise's true condition might have elicited sympathy from the Canadian people.
 As it was, one Member of Parliament wrote: "Except the cut in the lower part of the ear I think there was no injury done worth mentioning."
 Therefore, when Louise cancelled her immediate engagements, people thought she was malingering.
 News of the accident was also played down in Britain and in letters home to the anxious Queen Victoria.
-Princess Louise left Canada for England in 1881 while her husband remained in Canada until 1883.
+Louise left Canada for England in 1881 while her husband remained in Canada until 1883.